TylerKnvpp/augment/README.md

 Tired of prepping for stand-ups or sifting through emails?

 Augment simplifies your day by automating routine tasks.
 It integrates with GitHub to track your activities - be it commits or pull requests - and smartly compiles your daily standup updates.
 The result?
 A significant reduction in manual overhead and more time for you to focus on what matters most - coding.
-Sift through your emails quicker with a GPT summarizer and archive directly from the app.
+Sift through your emails quicker with a GPT summarizer and archive directly from the script.

 ## Features